open-formulieren/open-forms/SECURITY.rst

 Timeline of the process
 -----------------------

-Open Forms community support is provided by `Maykin Media`_.
+Open Forms community support is provided by `Maykin`_.
 The community support team is responsible for the handling of security issues.

 1. The recipients of the report first validate if there is indeed a (possible)